GoolaDev/kokice/README.md

 After site loads, enter team names.
 For teams that are not used leave it blank!
 Blank means no chars whatsoever.To award a point to a team click the number next to it while holding Ctrl or Alt. **Ctrl+click decrements score (in case of a mistake).
 Alt+click increments it.**
-To undo last clicked number hold ctrl and clickit again.
+To undo last clicked number hold ctrl and click it again.
 To see what media files have been played open  **./www/_playedmedia.txt**.
 The last entry in it, is the last one opened (by clicking a number).